qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ## Target Environment

 ROS supports several programming languages out of the box, including C++, Python, and Java.
 Additionally, MATLAB's Robotics System Toolbox includes support for ROS as well.
 In this document and in this module, we will walk you through setting up your environment to connect to the robots using Windows, and we will show you how to program the robots using MATLAB.
 Some folks, especially those in SoftDes, may want to use Ubuntu instead.
 This is totally fine, and we have instructions [on how to setup your environment for Ubuntu](#notes-for-working-in-linux).
 If you'd like, you can also use Mac OSX.
 You may be tempted to use Python to program the robots, however, we discourage you from doing so.
-The reason is that we will have a lot of scaffolding / tutorials written in MATLAB, and the extra effort in mapping things over to Python is a hurdle that we don’t want you to have to contend with.
+The reason is that we will have a lot of scaffolding / tutorials written in MATLAB, and the extra effort in mapping things over to Python is a hurdle that we don't want you to have to contend with.
 Additionally, there are some things we will be doing with the robots that will work better in MATLAB (e.g., the operations may be faster, visualization / debugging may be easier).

 ## Docker Setup